 Feature Films: Microwave

-Our unique funding scheme for UK feature films is now in its 10th year.
+Our feature filmmaking scheme is now in its 10th year.

 Microwave does more than fund films; we give development and mentoring support to all of the shortlisted projects, as well as production finance and distribution support to the final commissioned films.